mobile mammography unit toledo, mercy health toledo

 The woman had two types of invasive breast cancer and would need surgery.

-“I thought I was under a year since my last mammogram, and it had been 14 months,” she shares.
+“I thought I was under a year since my last mammogram, but it had been 14 months,” she shares.
 “Time gets away from us, and especially for fast-growing cancers, it is critical to catch them early.
 I am so grateful for the mobile unit being there at that time.
 It is great to have that visual reminder of the van; to walk up and see it is powerful.”

 The Mercy Health mobile mammography unit is made up of a passionate team dedicated to service led by Tina Gray, RT (R)(M).